GothicSecret/CoinDenominationProblem/README.md

 Using the newly minted coins, how can he determine the correct combination of coin in order to make his purchase?

+Be aware, there is proposed legislation amending the current law, which will additionally require that payment for purchases with these new coins must always be tendered using the *minimum* number of coins.
+Again, the PhD's in Washington have determined that this will additionally prolong the useful life of the coins, thus saving taxpayers money over the long-term.